October 11, 2023 | Mars Express mission

 • Focus: Spaceflight, Mars, planetary research, Mars Express mission

-'Noctis Labyrinthus' – Latin for 'labyrinth of the night' – is an extensive rift valley system six degrees south of the martian equator.
+'Noctis Labyrinthus' – Latin for 'labyrinth of the night' – is an extensive rift valley system six degrees south of the Martian equator.
 It marks the transition between the large Tharsis volcanoes in the west and the 4000-kilometre-long Valles Marineris canyon system in the east.
 The video takes the viewer on a virtual flight over the eastern part of this 'maze' and was created using data from eight single-orbit observations acquired using the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) High Resolution Stereo Camera (HRSC) on board the European Space Agency (ESA) Mars Express spacecraft.

 Animation: Virtual flight through Noctis Labyrinthus